Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Proposed Magnetic Models Based on Gradient Networks

 \subsubsection{Without Spatial Harmonics}

 When spatial harmonics are omitted, the field energy depends only on the flux linkages.
-If the symmetry condition \eqref{eq:E_even_q} is not enforced, we may directly parametrize the current map $\is = \g(\psis)$ using the monotone gradient network \eqref{eq:gradnet}.
-As discussed in Section~\ref{sec:sm_model_rot}, the current map is monotone, corresponding to convexity of the field energy $\W(\psis)$.
-We use $\mathbf{A}_0 = \mathrm{diag}(\mu_\mathrm{d}, \mu_\mathrm{q})$ to encode strong convexity on the d- and q-axes.
-This architecture guarantees that the learned current $\is(\psis)$ is the gradient of a $\mu$-strongly convex function, ensuring a unique current for each flux linkage and enabling robust model inversion.
+If the symmetry condition \eqref{eq:W_even_q} is not enforced, we may directly parametrize the current map $\is = \g(\psis)$ using the monotone gradient network \eqref{eq:gradnet}.
+As discussed in Section~\ref{sec:sm_model_rot}, the current map is monotone, corresponding to convexity of the field energy $W(\psis)$.
+By setting the output matrix to $\mathbf{A}_0 = \mathrm{diag}(\mu_\mathrm{d}, \mu_\mathrm{q})$, we encode strong convexity on the d- and q-axes.
+Physically, the parameters $\mu_\mathrm{d} > 0$ and $\mu_\mathrm{q} > 0$ provide lower bounds for the incremental inverse inductances, loosely reflecting the actual unsaturated values.
+In practice, they are trainable parameters, constrained to a very small positive minimum value.
+This choice guarantees that the Jacobian of the learned current map is strictly positive definite, making the map strongly monotone \cite{Boy2004} and therefore robustly invertible to obtain the flux linkage from the current.

-The symmetry condition \eqref{eq:E_even_q} can be enforced using the symmetrized energy function \eqref{eq:Esym_def}.
-Differentiating \eqref{eq:Esym_def} with respect to $\psis$ gives the current map
+The symmetry condition \eqref{eq:W_even_q} can be enforced using the symmetrized energy function \eqref{eq:Wsym_def}.
+Differentiating \eqref{eq:Wsym_def} with respect to $\psis$ gives the current map

 This map $\is(\psis)$ remains a monotone gradient network, and its Jacobian is positive semidefinite.
-Fig.~\ref{fig:prop_model_sym} shows the block diagram for this magnetic model.
+Fig.~\ref{fig:prop_model}(a) shows the block diagram for this magnetic model.
 By construction, the model satisfies q-axis symmetry.